• Brain atlas sensitivity

 by using the '--outputtype' flag or cfg.outputtype, one can also ask MCX to output fluence,

-energy density, or Jacobian of mua (in the replay mode).
+energy density, or the Jacobian of mua (in the replay mode).
 These outputs are also in the form of a

 3D or 4D array.
 When "photon-sharing" is used, the output data corresponding to all simultaneously